-The Gerald R. Ford International Airport (Ford Airport) deeply values its place in this community, with the health and safety of those who use the airport paramount to our service priority.
-We take enormous pride in connecting individuals and families to destinations worldwide; in 2019 the Ford Airport helped approximately three million passengers achieve their travel goals while contributing more than $3 billion in economic activity in the West Michigan region.
-While the Covid-19 pandemic brought unprecedented challenges to global travel in 2020, we remain optimistic about the future.
+The Gerald R. Ford International Airport (GFIA) deeply values its place in this community, with the health and safety of those who use the airport paramount to our service priority.
+We take enormous pride in connecting individuals and families to destinations worldwide; in 2021 GFIA helped nearly three million passengers achieve their travel goals while contributing more than $3 billion in economic activity in the West Michigan region.
+While the COVID-19 pandemic and Delta variant brought unprecedented challenges to global travel in 2020-2021, we remain optimistic about the future.

 Learning about PFAS and how to respond to any related impacts at airports has become an evolving state and national conversation (FAA, EPA, etc.), including growing concern over the potential health effects from these chemicals, primarily through PFAS-impacted drinking water.

-The Federal Aviation Administration (FAA) has long mandated that commercial service airports, including the Ford Airport, use Class B firefighting foams that contain PFAS, known as aqueous film-forming foams (AFFF), due to their ability to extinguish petroleum-based fires quickly and effectively.
-State public-use air carrier airport licenses also require compliance with these federal requirements which are applicable to all commercial service airports.
+The Federal Aviation Administration (FAA) has long mandated that commercial service airports, including the Ford International Airport, use Class B firefighting foams that contain PFAS, known as aqueous film-forming foams (AFFF), due to their ability to extinguish petroleum-based fires quickly and effectively.
+State public-use air carrier airport licenses also require compliance with these federal requirements, which are applicable to all commercial service airports.
 In 2016, the Environmental Protection Agency (EPA) developed its first-ever Lifetime Health Advisories for PFOA and PFOS - EPA Health Advisories and EPA Fact Sheet.
-Congress has directed the FAA to research, test and ultimately approve AFFF formulations that do not contain PFAS by October 21, 2021.
-Until then, the Ford Airport must continue to comply with the FAA mandate to use AFFF containing PFAS until a fluorine-free foam (F3) is approved.

-There are over 150 sites in Michigan currently identified as PFAS investigative sites, including the Ford Airport and six other airports, according to the Michigan Department of Environment, Great Lakes and Energy (EGLE).
+There are over 220 sites in Michigan currently identified as PFAS investigative sites, including the Ford International Airport and 18 other airports, according to the Michigan Department of Environment, Great Lakes and Energy (EGLE).

-Ford Airport values its collaborative approach working with federal, state and local groups, associations and entities in our efforts.
+GFIA values its collaborative approach working with federal, state, and local groups, associations and entities in our efforts.
 Our work includes engagement with:

 The US Environmental Protection Agency established health advisories for PFOA and PFOS.

-Ford Airport shared its initial groundwater test results with those results indicating PFAS levels less than the State of Michigan cleanup criteria established for groundwater, as protection for drinking water.
+GFIAA shared its initial groundwater test results with those results indicating PFAS levels less than the State of Michigan cleanup criteria established for groundwater, as protection for drinking water.
 The results were shared with EGLE, the KCHD, the MDHHS, and the community.
-Although the groundwater test results were within acceptable regulatory levels, Ford Airport chose to go above and beyond to conduct additional testing of off-site residential wells.
+Although the groundwater test results were within acceptable regulatory levels, GFIA chose to go above and beyond to conduct additional testing of off-site residential wells.
 See press release here.

 Results of the residential well testing indicated the drinking water at the properties all showed non-detect for PFOA and PFOS, the two PFAS compounds that comprise the basis for EPA Lifetime Health Advisories.
-Based on the data and results, the KCHD concurred that there was no need for the Ford Airport to continue additional residential testing.
+Based on the data and results, the KCHD concurred that there was no need for GFIA to continue additional residential testing.
 See press release here.